coin-worx/coin-exchange-backend/README.md

 If the link "http://localhost:8081/studio/index.html" is inaccessible make sure that RavenDB service is running.
 The following link can be used to start or stop RavenDB service: https://ravendb.net/docs/article-page/4.0/csharp/start/installation/running-as-service

+*NOTE*: RavenDB and Event Sourcing has been disabled for now as the library is no longer functional.

 #### MySql
 1. Download latest version of MySql community server.
 2. Run .exe or .msi file and follow the instructions.